Here are some career stories from EMU economics graduates. These are the type of students who will be your classmates!

 Matt spent three years with Mennonite Central Committee in Aceh, Indonesia following the 2004 tsunami , where he worked with two local partners funded by MCC, implementing small-scale rural livelihood programs.
 These programs included reconstructing infrastructure, working with women’s groups on microcredit opportunities, organizing irrigation and water management systems, and providing start-up supplies for fisherman and farmers.
 While there, he lived in a small, isolated village providing opportunities to develop close relationships with neighbors and co-workers and engage Islam and Acehnese culture

 In September 2009 he enrolled in Ohio State University’s Agricultural, Environmental, and Development Economics PhD program.
 He was awarded Ohio State University’s most prestigious graduate fellowship, the Susan L. Huntington Dean’s Distinguished University Fellowship.

-In 2014, Matt accepted a position at Weber State University in Utah.
+In 2014 Matt completed his PhD and accepted a position as an Assistant Professor of Economics at Weber State University in Utah.

 Rachel Miller (2004)

 Rachel Miller has spent the last four years working for the Office of US Foreign Disaster Assistance in USAID, primarily focusing on providing assistance to communities affected by the conflicts in Sudan and South Sudan.
 Prior to joining OFDA, Rachel worked on land tenure issues with communities in northern Uganda, conducted researched on socioeconomic conditions in the West Bank, and worked with communities in Latin America to identify sustainable environmental development opportunities.
 She was also a beekeeper and agricultural worker in Bolivia with Mennonite Central Committee.
 Rachel holds an M.A. in International Peace Studies from the University of Notre Dame and is a 2004 graduate of EMU with a B.A. in Economic Development and International Business.